Zackory/Pypr-Robots/README.md

 ## Setting Up Networking on Raspberry Pi
 We will be creating a headless Raspberry Pi (no ethernet cable needed)!
+To do so, you should connect a USB Wi-Fi adapter to your Raspberry Pi.
+Below is a list of files that can be found in our newly created Raspbian OS which need to be updated. **NOTE: If you are using Linux, make sure you are updating the Raspbian version of these files which exist on the SD card and not the versions which exist on your personal Linux machine.**
 In /etc/network/interface:
 ```bash
 auto lo